 Henshin Hero: Use of magic requires entering Magus Mode, which involves opening one's Grimoire, an Instant Costume Change into a (cooler or sexier) outfit, and conjuring any required tools.
+(Lilith, for example, goes from her more conservative preferred clothes to A-grade Zettai Ryouiki, a tight white sleeveless blouse and short tie, and full-length Opera Gloves, plus BFG.)
 Leaving Magus Mode returns one's clothing to normal — unless one has been forcibly returned to normal by Arata's Anti-Magic, of course.

-Improbably Female Cast: Justified.
-Because magic is a very emotional practice, and men lean to the more theoretical side of things, there are more female mages than male.
-Not to say there aren't any male mages (the only ones we have seen so far are Arata and the Headmaster), they just aren't as common.
+Improbably Female Cast: Justified by way of Mother Nature, Father Science.
+Characters explain magic as a very emotional practice but men tend to the more theoretical side of things.
+So, there are more female mages than male.
+The only male mages seen so far are Arata and the Headmaster, as well as a few nameless (and outnumbered) background characters.

 In the Name of the Moon: The Trinity and Arata's transformations begin with this: "Connecting to the [insert name] Archive, executing my thema".

 Kick Chick: Akio's primary means of magic delivery is via devastating kick.